mp-se/gravitymon/src_docs/source/q_and_a.rst

 My device reports a temperature of -273C or -491F
 -------------------------------------------------
 - The DS18B20 temperature sensor cannot be found and this is the default value reported in this case.
-- Check the orientation of the sensor and soldering.
+- Check the orientation of the sensor and the soldering.

 Calibration error (unable to find a valid formula)
 --------------------------------------------------